AVEVA/OMF-Docs/documentation_v12/Types/Enum_Type.md

 | `values` | Required array of name/value pairs used to create a limited set of allowed values.
 When enum is used to define a set of Data Quality values, `quality` property can be included to denote the quality as good, bad, or questionable. |

 ### Enum values collection keywords
 To define possible values of an `enum` type, include the following keywords.
-If a keyword is not specified the default is going to be used.
+If a keyword is not specified the default will be used.

 | Name | Value |
 | --- | --- |